ACDguide/Governance/CONTRIBUTING.md

 ## Write Documentation

-Working with Big/Challenging Data Collections could always use more documentation, whether as part of the official Working with Big/Challenging Data Collections docs, in docstrings, or even on the web in blog posts, articles, and such.
+`Creation of a single access point to climate data` could always use more documentation, whether as part of the working group official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback